mayank2013maurya/JS-Rock-Paper-Scissors/README.md

 # JS-Rock-Paper-Scissors
-This is a Rock Paper Scissors Game with is made with JS and HTML/CSS
+ A Rock Paper Scissors game made with Javascript and HTML/CSS